frictionlessdata/datapackage-v2-draft/content/docs/specifications/glossary.md

 A descriptor `MAY` be serialized using alternative formats like YAML or TOML as an internal part of some project or systems if supported by corresponding implementations.
 A descriptor `SHOULD NOT` be externally published in any other format rather than JSON.
 :::

+#### Custom Properties

+The Data Package specifications define a set of standard properties to be used and allows custom properties to be added.
+It is `RECOMMENDED` to use `namespace:property` naming convention for custom properties.

 ### URL or Path

 A `URL or Path` is a `string` with the following additional constraints: